cortex-js/cortexjs.io/docs/compute-engine/01-introduction.md

 </HeroImage>

 <Intro>
-A JavaScript/TypeScript library for symbolic computing and numeric evaluation of mathematical expressions.
+A JavaScript library for symbolic computing and numeric evaluation of mathematical expressions.
 </Intro>

 :::info[Note]
-To use the Compute Engine, you must write JavaScript or TypeScript code.
-This guide assumes familiarity with one of these programming languages.
+To use Compute Engine, you must write JavaScript or TypeScript code.
+This guide assumes you’re familiar with these languages.
 :::

 <div style={{height:"1rem"}}></div>